 Clones are subject to these testing provisions, but are exempt from testing for metals.

-All transportation of Marijuana to and from Independent Testing Laboratories providing Marijuana testing services shall comply with 935 CMR 500.105(13).
+All transportation of Marijuana to and from Independent Testing Laboratories providing Marijuana testing services shall comply with 935 CMR 500.105(13): Transportation Between Marijuana Establishments.

-All storage of Marijuana at a laboratory providing Marijuana testing services shall comply with 935 CMR 500.105(11).
+All storage of Marijuana at a laboratory providing Marijuana testing services shall comply with 935 CMR 500.105(11): Storage Requirements.

-All excess Marijuana must be disposed of in compliance with 935 CMR 500.105(12), either by the Independent Testing Laboratory returning excess Marijuana to the source Marijuana Establishment for disposal or by the Independent Testing Laboratory disposing of it directly.
+All excess Marijuana shall be disposed of in compliance with 935 CMR 500.105(12): Waste Disposal, either by the Independent Testing Laboratory returning excess Marijuana to the source Marijuana Establishment for disposal or by the Independent Testing Laboratory disposing of it directly.

-No Marijuana Product shall be sold or otherwise marketed for adult use that has not first been tested by an Independent Testing Laboratory and deemed to comply with the standards required under 935 CMR 500.160.
+No Marijuana Product shall be sold or otherwise marketed for adult use that has not first been tested by an Independent Testing Laboratory and deemed to comply with the standards required under 935 CMR 500.160: Testing of Marijuana and Marijuana Products.

 Single-servings of Marijuana Products tested for potency in accordance with 935 CMR 500.150(4)(a) shall be subject to a potency variance of no greater than plus/minus ten percent (+/- 10%).

-Marijuana and Marijuana Products submitted for retesting prior to remediation must be submitted to an Independent Testing Laboratory other than the laboratory which provided the initial failed result.
-Marijuana submitted for retesting after documented remediation may be submitted to the same Independent Testing Laboratory that produced the initial failed testing result prior to remediation
+A Licensee that receives notice that Marijuana or a Marijuana Product it has submitted for testing has failed any test for contaminants shall either reanalyze the Marijuana or Marijuana Product without remediation, take steps to remediate the identified contaminants, or dispose of the Marijuana or Marijuana Product.

+Reanalysis by a Second ITL.
+If the Licensee chooses to reanalyze the sample, the same sample shall be submitted for reanalysis at the ITL that provided the original failed result.
+If the sample passes all previously failed tests at the initial ITL, an additional sample representing the same sample set previously tested shall be submitted to a second ITL other than the initial ITL for a Second Confirmatory Test.
+To be considered passing and therefore safe for sale, the sample shall have passed the Second Confirmatory Test at a second ITL.
+Any Marijuana and Marijuana product that fails the Second Confirmatory Test may not be sold, transferred or otherwise dispensed to consumers, patients or Licensees.
+Any such product shall be destroyed.

+Remediation.
+If the Licensee chooses to remediate, a new test sample shall be submitted to a licensed ITL, which may include the initial ITL for a full-panel test.
+Any failing Marijuana or Marijuana product may be remediated a maximum of two times.
+Any Marijuana or Marijuana product that fails any test after the second remediation attempt may not be sold, transferred or otherwise dispensed to consumers, patients or Licensees.
+Any such product shall be destroyed.

+If the Licensee chooses to dispose of the Marijuana or Marijuana Products, it shall do so in compliance with 935 CMR 500.105(12): Waste Disposal.

 500.170: Municipal Requirements